-Cambodia is the country that launched the work of Medical Teams International in 1979.
+Cambodia is the country where we launched our work in 1979.
 Back then, after years of civil war, the Khmer Rouge had taken control of Phnom Penh.
-Khmer Rouge leader Pol Pot’s vision for Cambodia centered on a return to an agrarian communist society – this led to the killing millions of intellectuals, businessmen, doctors, Buddhist leaders, and foreigners and widespread destruction of infrastructure.
+Khmer Rouge leader Pol Pot’s vision for Cambodia centered on a return to an agrarian communist society – this led to the killing millions of intellectuals, businessmen, doctors, Buddhist leaders and foreigners along with widespread destruction of infrastructure.

 It is estimated that 1.5 to 2 million people – 25% of the population – were killed during this time.